 The most perplexing puzzle about gynecomastia is what’s behind each case.
 Don’t get us wrong—there’s a lot the medical community does know about causes of man boobs.
 But that doesn’t mean we understand exactly why one guy gets it and another doesn’t.
 Or why many teens suffer from man boobs for just a few months or a year, and some grow breasts that are here to stay.
-We treat dozens of adolescents with man boobs in New York each year, and we still can’t say why some grow a persistent set of breasts.
+We treat dozens of adolescents with man boobs each year, and we still can’t say why some grow a persistent set of breasts.

 That’s why each new study of plant-derived substances that may play roles in male breast enlargement is so interesting.
 These compounds are called “phytoestrogens,” meaning, literally, plant-estrogen.

 Though not identical to estrogen produced by the body’s endocrine system, phytoestrogens have a similar (though usually weaker) effect.
 Most are consumed by mouth, such as soy, but not all.
 Lavender and tea tree oil—usually applied topically—have long been thought to have the potential for sparking breast growth too.